macanv/BERT-BiLSTM-CRF-NER/README.md

 域 O
 。 O
 ```
 The first one of each line is a token, the second is token's label, and the line is divided by a blank line.
 The maximum length of each sentence is [max_seq_length] params.
-run train cmd:
+You can get training data from above two git repos
+You can training ner model by running below command:
 ```angular2html
 bert-base-ner-train \
     -data_dir {your dataset dir}\